russhwolf/multiplatform-settings/README.md

 ### Listeners

-Update listeners are available using an experimental API, only on Android, iOS, and macOS.
-These platforms are marked with the `ObservableSettings` interface, which includes `addListener()` and `removeListener()` methods.
+Update listeners are available using an experimental API, only for the `AndroidSettings`, `AppleSettings`, and `JvmPreferencesSettings` implementations.
+These are marked with the `ObservableSettings` interface, which includes `addListener()` and `removeListener()` methods.

     val settingsListener: SettingsListener = settings.addListener(key) { ... }